The concept of Supply Crates or Loot Boxes first appeared in video games back in 2004. A supply crate issues a virtual item on activation.

 BOOST JUICE

-Boost juice adds 60 health points over 30 seconds and also adds 60 shield points.
+Boost juice adds 60 health points over 30 seconds and 60 shield points.

 Read more about our live-action gaming theme, Battlefield ROYALE here.